holmjohnii/weworked-api/README.md

 2. **`x-ww-user`** - The email address of your WeWorked administrator account.

 ## Making a Request
 All requests must be made using HTTPS.
 All URLs start with **`https://api.weworked.com/`**.
+The API version number and resource is appened to the path.
 For example, to request a list of all your clients, append the clients resoure path to the base URL.
-It complete URL should look like `https://api.weworked.com/clients`.
+It complete URL should look like `https://api.weworked.com/v1/clients`.

 ## Errors
 WeWorked uses standard HTTP response codes to indicate success and failure of an API request.
 If WeWorked is having problems, you will get a response with a 5xx status code.
 We recommend writing code that gracefully processes all possible exceptions.